Early Talk Boost

 Ofsted identify the most successful settings have a focus on developing skilled staff.
 Early Talk Boost can be provided using Early Years Pupil Premium to create a skilled workforce and knowledgeable parents, known to be essential in supporting communication development during a child’s early years.

 How much does Early Talk Boost cost?

 We have a regional team of Licensed Tutors who deliver training (often to smaller groups).
 Early Talk Boost Intervention Pack (Intervention Manual, Parent Training, Tracker Tool, Toolkit and 10 x 8 Jake and Tizzy story books) are purchased from I CAN at a cost of £450 per person + the cost of the Licensed Tutor delivering your training.
-Prices vary for training but this option usually works out cheaper than option one.
+Prices vary for training.
 Find your local Licensed Tutor here.

 See how Kirkby Collaborative of Schools is using Early Talk Boost and Talk Boost KS1